 During your new patient exam, the team at Lepore Comprehensive Dentistry will screen you for signs and symptoms for sleep disorder breathing.
 We will ask you questions about the quality of your sleep.

-Dr. Lepore will order a sleep test to be done to evaluate your airway while you sleep, which can be completed in the comfort of your own home.
-This sleep test is a simple two night test, and it is mailed directly to you.
-Learn more about the at home sleep test process here: https://rise.articulate.com/share/p2sfcrgPslgnDa0O7vnjf_3a9pnkBWTN#/lessons/ZiwqMPhBriq2E_9mmkUjmIxnrfR0TPUr
+Dr. Lepore or Dr. Dougherty will recommend a sleep test with a board-certified sleep physician to be done to evaluate your airway while you sleep.
+This can sometimes be completed in the comfort of your own home.
+This sleep test is a usually a simple single night test.

 - Continuous Positive Airway Pressure (CPAP) Machine